Analysis of Fault Lines in the City of Manado

 Aim

 This study aimed to identify the Manado fault line.
-The Geoelectric PQWT-TC 300 tool was utilized, which could detect up to a depth of 300 meters vertically.
+The Geoelectric PQWT-TC 300 tool was utilized, which can detect up to a depth of 300 meters vertically.

 Objective

 The research was conducted to analyze and to create a map of the Manado fault line.
-This study is one of the efforts to mitigate earthquake disasters, which involves constructing earthquake-resistant infrastructure.
+This study is an efforts to mitigate earthquake disasters, which involves constructing earthquake-resistant infrastructure.

 Methods